 The College of Education at Athens State University is accredited by the National Council for Accreditation of Teacher Education (NCATE) 2010 Massachusetts Avenue, N.W.
 Suite 500, Washington, D.C.
 20036.
-NCATE is currently collaborating with TEAC (Teacher Education Accreditation Council) to form a new unified accrediting body called The Council for Accreditation of Educator Programs (CAEP).
+This accreditation covers initial teacher preparation program and advanced educator preparation programs.
+The Council for the Accreditation of Educator Preparation (CAEP) became the sole accrediting body for educator preparation providers on July 1, 2013, and has replaced the former NCATE accreditation body.
+The College of Education at Athens State University will be hosting a CAEP accreditation visit Fall 2021.